What do you do with the Jade plant's broken trunk?

 In the end, you should be able to see roots at the bottom of the cuttings.
 If you don't see root formation for some reason, try to keep it near a window.

-Yes, it's better to propagate succulents in soil than water.
+Yes, it's better to propagate succulents in soil than in water.
 Soil helps in providing sufficient nutrients for the rooting process.

 Note: Some succulents won't grow roots in water, so you will need to confirm it before putting them in water.